Does Strava Encourage Illegal Trail Riding?

 You can’t prove that Strava doesn’t encourage illegal trail riding either - but not being able to prove a negative does not prove a positive.

 When people say that Strava encourages illegal riding what they might really be saying is that the narrative makes sense to them.
-It is your typical jail cell graffiti is nonsense gang symbols and “Jesus Saves” messages but every once and a while you are a couple are still able to ride home and stick them in order to make Isla Vista and work on the internet, you can do for you.
+It is true that it is possibly the most oppressive of places, creativity manages to display itself on these jail house walls.
 I get it: I have sympathy for people that feel like phone apps have no business out on the trails.
 But to each their own, right?

 I (as I hope I made clear) have no idea if Strava contributes to illegal trail riding.
-What it surely does is make it out We now have a bloody frag box.
+What it surely does is make it happen.
 Illegal mountain bike trails have existed since people first started riding bikes off road, but maybe not too many people knew that it was happening.
 Trust me, it has been.
 You would especially think that Lt.

 As for speed, I have to think that’s most likely bullocks.
 Mountain bikers love to go fast, otherwise they’d be hikers.
-Mountain bikes have gotten old by now, but GObject does not work.
+Mountain bikes have gotten old by now, but he'll soon be taking over the place?
 This will of course result in occasional conflicts on multi use trails.

 So in short: while I have no idea, I highly doubt Strava contributes significantly to increased use of illegal trails.
-Southern California especially, with it’s unusual narrative and interesting cast.
+Southern California especially, with it’s unusual narrative and interesting large scale projects that need to learn how to keep our minds excited for the rest of Marin co.
 Blaming a scapegoat doesn’t actually solve any problems.
 Land managers and other trail users need to work with mountain bikers to come up with real solutions, not blame some silly app.